xqux/diacpp/README.md

 It's recommended to run in **Qt Creator**.

+To change Qt to version 6, uncomment the line in the CMake file.

 ## Supported Formats
 For an example of work, we use:
 * **Pseolang** as a diagram parser language;